quadpixels/openbmc_ipmi_timeline_vis/README.md

 This program is based on Electron, and should be compatible with Windows, Linux, Mac and ChromeOS's Linux environment.

+The following commands are all run from this folder (where `index.html` is located.)

-To build and run, a user would first need to install node.js and npm (Node.js package manager).
+To build and run, a user would first need to install node.js and npm (Node.js package manager), and then checkout `dbus-pcap` to this folder.
 To install node.js on a Ubuntu/Debian-based system:

 1. `curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -`